 This article gives you all the information on what it can do and where you can get it.

-The basic idea of this app is to calculate the combination of interval and amount of shots you need to create a video of a certain length.
+The basic idea of this app is to calculate the combination of interval and amount of shots.
+This gives you the perfect chance to create a video of a certain length.

-This is a real danger when it comes to long exposures or time-lapses where a whole project can be ruined by any shake or movement.
+This is a real danger when it comes to long exposures or time-lapses.
+Especially where a whole project can be ruined by any shake or movement.

 There are other cool features this app will allow you to play with, but we shall leave them for you to find.
 Go grab it today!